courtneysimonse/sicily-immigrants/README.md

 Two buttons are located in the bottom right of the interface.
 The Reset button restores the maps to their original states.
 The ? button provides metadata.

-The map of Sicily represents provinces encoded with a nomimal color scheme.
+The map of Sicily represents provinces encoded with a nominal color scheme.
 Marker clusters will represent number of people who immigrated to the US, and individual points are accessible through zooming and clicking on the Markerclusters.

 **Medium for Delivery**
 The final product is a web map accessible via a web browser on desktop and mobile.
 The mobile design will responsibly adjust to accommodate varying screen sizes.
 The technology stack includes: